Uma-Pattar/Uma-Pattar/README.md

 ---

-⭐ *“⭐ A curious engineering student deeply interested in data science, machine learning, and building intelligent systems that turn real-world data into meaningful insights.”*
+⭐ *“A curious engineering student deeply interested in data science, machine learning, and building intelligent systems that turn real-world data into meaningful insights.”*